rdipardo/Fornax.Seo/CONTRIBUTING.md

 ### Licensing your contributions

 This project is licensed under the [Mozilla Public License, Version 2.0][].
-If you contribute new code files (not including test files and scripts), please put a [license notice][] at the top, like this:
+If you contribute new code files, please put a [license notice][] at the top, like this:

 ~~~
 //